Skip to Content

 A 3D rendering of a global satellite concept.

-By contrast, Starlink’s satellites, which are situated in much lower orbits closer to the Earth’s surface, can carry information very rapidly to any point on the planet, including over oceans and in highly remote areas where the laying of fiber-optic cables would be cost-prohibitive.
+By contrast, Starlink’s satellites, which are situated in much lower orbits closer to the Earth’s surface, can carry information very rapidly to any point on the planet, including over oceans and in highly remote areas where the laying of fiber-optic cables would be cost-prohibitive (or impossible).

-As of January 2022, SpaceX had 1,900 Starlink satellites in orbit, providing broadband service in select areas as part of the beta testing program.
+As of March 2024, SpaceX has 5,504 Starlink satellites in orbit, providing broadband service in select areas.
 Reports show download speeds of between 100 Mbps and 200 Mbps, and latency (the delay between when a signal is sent and when it’s received) as low as 20 milliseconds.

-On the ground, users would access the broadband signals using a kit sold by SpaceX.
-In other words, you won’t be able to just point your phone at the stars and grab a connection.
-Patrons of the service will require a receiver disk (described as being roughly the size of a pizza box) and a mounting tripod.
-A WiFi router, cables, and a power supply will also be required.
+On the ground, users access the broadband signals using hardware sold by SpaceX.
+In other words, you can’t just point your phone at the stars and grab a connection (yet!).
+Patrons of the service require a receiver disk (roughly the size of a pizza box) and a mounting tripod.
+A WiFi router, cables, and a power supply are also included.

 By the way, Starlink satellite dishes are different from other dish antennae that need to be very precisely aimed.
-A Starlink receiver would simply need to be aimed at the sky.
+Starlink receivers simply need to be aimed at the sky.
 And that’s a pretty big target!

 A photo rendering of internet satellites orbiting Earth